simgt/glitch/README.md

 - [ ] Live view of pads content for known caps
 - [ ] Timeline of events with topology changes

-To use it with your gstreamer pipeline: build all the targets, launch the app (`cargo run`) and start your program with the custom tracer:
+To use it with your gstreamer pipeline: build all the targets, launch the app (`cargo run --release`) and start your program with the custom tracer:

 ```
+export GST_PLUGIN_PATH=$PWD/target/release/
-GST_PLUGIN_PATH=$PWD/target/debug/ GST_TRACERS="glitchtracing" gst-launch-1.0 videotestsrc ! identity ! fakesink
+GST_TRACERS="glitchtracing" gst-launch-1.0 videotestsrc ! identity ! fakesink
 ```

 If needed, change the ip and port to use for connecting to the app with `GST_TRACERS="glitchtracing(ip=$IP,port=$PORT)"`.